XSS3cut10n3r/WorldCup26/README.md

 1. **Get a free API key.** Register at [football-data.org/client/register](https://www.football-data.org/client/register) — the free tier covers the World Cup.
 The key arrives by email.
+(This is for scores only; the odds feed needs no key.)

 2. **Create the repository.** On GitHub, create a new **public** repo (public is required for free GitHub Pages), e.g. `family-world-cup`.
-Upload all the files in this folder, keeping the folder structure (the `.github/workflows/update-scores.yml` path matters).
+Upload all the files in this folder, keeping the folder structure (the `.github/workflows/` paths matter).
 Easiest ways: drag the files into the GitHub web uploader, or `git push` from a Codespace/your machine.

 3. **Add the API key as a secret.** In the repo:
    **Settings → Secrets and variables → Actions → New repository secret**.
    Name it exactly `FOOTBALL_DATA_TOKEN` and paste your API key as the value.

-4. **Allow the workflow to push.** **Settings → Actions → General →
+4. **Allow the workflows to push.** **Settings → Actions → General →
    Workflow permissions** → select **Read and write permissions** → Save.
+   (All three workflows commit back to the repo, so this covers them all.)

 5. **Turn on GitHub Pages.** **Settings → Pages** → under *Build and deployment*, set Source to **Deploy from a branch**, branch **main**,